Best Ways to Teach Mental Math to Elementary Students

 Card Games for Quick Thinking

 Simple card games like “War” or “Math Memory” can help students practice addition, subtraction, multiplication, and division.
-These games encourage quick thinking and reinforce math skills in a fun, competitive way.
+These games encourage quick thinking and reinforce math game skills in a fun, competitive way.

 Digital Math Games to Keep Students Engaged